nickswalker/simple-php-git-deploy/README.md

 # Simple PHP Git deploy script

 Automatically deploy code using PHP and Git.

+* Deploys Jekyll and/or Composer projects
+* Multi-site support
+* Background execution mode for long-running deploys
+* Multi-process safe: ready to serve as an on-push webhook, even for projects with frequent pushes

-This is a fork of Marko Marković's [original project](https://github.com/markomarkovic/simple-php-git-deploy), which adds support for deploying Jekyll sites and improves support for using the script to deploy multiple sites.
+This is a significantly enhanced fork of Marko Marković's [original project](https://github.com/markomarkovic/simple-php-git-deploy).

-* Deploy a Jekyll or Composer project
-* Keeps deployment logs

 ## Requirements